The-Balance-FFXIV/balance-static/content/jobs/melee/monk/advanced-guide.md

 This concept provides the Monk rotation with even further freedom, allowing us a way to safely (depending on killtime) drift our RoF if needed to avoid mechanics/downtime, while simultaneously ensuring that we will not end a fight with RoF on cooldown while having a PB charge available.

 The example provided demonstrates two different practical applications of RoF holds in order to leverage more buffed blitzes without losing RoF time.
-The 2nd example demonstrates how you can avoid having to “re-drift” to realign on the following even window, in cases where your group holds their 2 minute burst effectively allowing for a 2 blitz odd window into a 1 blitz odd window into an even window.
+The 2nd example demonstrates how you can avoid having to “re-drift” to realign on the following even window, in cases where your group holds their two minute burst effectively allowing for a two blitz odd window into a one blitz odd window into an even window.

 ![](https://i.imgur.com/lwgYkRU.png)